faq’s

 Do Wax Melts Evaporate?

-Never pour melted wax down a sink or drain, as this can cause blockages.
+For safety, never pour melted wax down a sink or drain, as it can solidify and cause blockages.

 Can Wax Melts Spit, Bubble or Catch Fire?

-• Turn off your electric burner or extinguish your tealight immediately.
+• Turn off your electric burner or extinguish your tea-light.

-• Avoid using your burner in damp or humid environments, as moisture can contaminate the wax pool and affect performance.
+To help prevent this, always store your wax melts in a cool, dry place away from humidity.
+Avoid using your burner in damp environments, as excess moisture in the air can interfere with the wax and affect performance.

 How Do I Store Wax Melts?